maclobdell/mbed-os-example-mesh-blink-patterns/README.md

 ## Testing

-By default the application is built for the LED control demo, in which the device sends a multicast message to all devices in the network when the button is pressed.
-All devices that receive the multicast message will change the LED status (red LED on/off) to the state defined in the message.
+By default the application is built for the LED blink pattern demo, in which the device sends a multicast message to all devices in the network when the button is pressed.
+All devices that receive the multicast message will change the LED blink pattern to the state defined in the message.
 Note, that the Thread devices can form a network without the existance of the border router.
 The following applies only to the case when the border router is set-up.

 As soon as both the border router and the target are up and running you can verify the correct behaviour.
 Open a serial console and see the IP address obtained by the device.